 His interests outside politics include football and travelling.

-Title: Shadow Cabinet Secretary for Infrastructure and Culture
+Title: Shadow Cabinet Secretary for Social Services and Public Health

 Region: South Wales West

 Dai was born in Tywyn, Gwynedd, and was raised on a family-run farm near Lampeter.
 He has lived in Swansea for the past 30 years where he has worked as a GP, building up a wealth of experience and knowledge in the fields of health and social care.

 He first entered politics by serving as a local Councillor in his home city, before being elected to the inaugural National Assembly in 1999.
 Dai is a passionate campaigner on health and cultural issues, and has successfully pushed for a number of legislative and policy changes, particularly in the area of public health.

 Title: Shadow Cabinet Secretary for Economy and Infrastructure